Steve Hickey

-Steve Hickey (born June 4, 1967, in Chicago, Illinois) is an American pastor and politician who served three terms in the South Dakota House of Representatives representing District 9 (including part of Sioux Falls, with most of the territory to the west of that city), from 2011 to September 2015.
+Steve Hickey (June 4, 1967 – June 27, 2025) was an American pastor and politician who served three terms in the South Dakota House of Representatives representing District 9 (including part of Sioux Falls, with most of the territory to the west of that city), from 2011 to September 2015.

 Education

 Hickey earned a BA from Mid-America Nazarene College (now MidAmerica Nazarene University), and a M.Div. from North Park Theological Seminary, and a Masters in Theological Ethics [M.ThE.] from the University of Aberdeen.
 He has a Ph.D. from the University of Aberdeen focusing on Leo Tolstoy's interpretation of the Sermon on the Mount.

 Career

 Hickey was ordained by the Evangelical Covenant Church of America.
 He served as a youth pastor at Hillcrest Covenant Church in Prairie Village, Kansas from 1986 to 1991.
-He served as youth pastor and later as interim pastor at Edgebook Covenant Church in Chicago from 1991 to 1994.
+He served as youth pastor and later as interim pastor at Edgebrook Covenant Church in Chicago from 1991 to 1994.

-After a move to Sioux Falls, South Dakota, he became founding pastor (1994-2015) of Church at the Gate in that city.
-Since 2002 he served as chaplain for the Minnehaha County Sheriff's Office and the Sioux Falls Police Department.
+After moving to Sioux Falls, South Dakota, he became founding pastor (1994–2015) of Church at the Gate.
+Since 2002, he has served as chaplain for the Minnehaha County Sheriff's Office and the Sioux Falls Police Department.

 Hickey became an activist statewide in supporting two ballot measures to ban abortion in South Dakota, 2008 and 2009.

 Becoming increasingly active in politics, he joined the Republican Party and ran in 2010 for one of the two seats in District 9 in the state legislature He was elected to three successive terms in the state legislature from District 9, which includes part of Sioux Falls, and much more territory to the west of the city.
 During his tenure, he twice tried to gain repeal of use of the death penalty in South Dakota, saying that the state should be consistently pro-life.
-(2013/2014).
-He expressed his position in An Open Letter To Lawmakers in 2014.
-He also has opposed proposals to enable death with dignity and euthanasia, as some states have authorized.
-He argues that killing is not compassion.
+He expressed his position in an open letter to lawmakers in 2014.
+He also has opposed proposals to enable euthanasia, as some states have authorized.

 In 2013 Hickey resisted attempts to legalize cage fighting in South Dakota by establishing a state athletic commission.
 He said that "cage fighting is perhaps the child porn of sports", resulting in strong opposition from the sport's enthusiasts nationwide and promoters and fighters in the industry.
-He met with UFC fighter Shayna Bazler and expressed his regret for using an analogy that far overshadowed his point.

 In 2014–2016, Hickey joined with Steve Hildebrand, also of Sioux Falls and a former campaign manager for Barack Obama in 2008, to form 'South Dakotans for Responsible Lending.'
 Together they successfully led a statewide ballot initiative to cap the interest rate on payday and title loans at 36%; this change effectively has driven payday lenders out of the state.